 The Importance of Accurate Diagnosis

-Misdiagnosis can lead to ineffective treatments and worsen symptoms.
-Consulting a healthcare professional is crucial if you suspect a UTI or experience recurrent symptoms.
-Proper tests can help:
+Misdiagnosis can worsen symptoms and lead to ineffective treatments, so consulting a healthcare professional like Dr. Leveno is essential if you suspect a UTI or have recurrent symptoms.
+Proper testing—including urine, blood, or imaging—helps accurately diagnose the issue and prevent complications.

 Diagnostic Tests to Expect